digitalinteraction/livingdata-docs/chapter1/device-management.md

 Once complete, follow this procedure:

 1. Take an envelope and scan into a dock \(through the window in the envelope.
+2. \(optional\) place a device from the 'ready to be deployed' bucket onto the dock, or use on already on the dock.
-2. If a device is available, it will flash after a short period.
+3. If a device is available on the dock, it will flash after a short period.
-3. Remove this device, then scan THE DEVICE.
+4. Remove this device, then scan THE DEVICE.
-4. Place this device into a wristband and then place in the envelope.
+5. Place this device into a wristband and then place in the envelope.
-5. Place the envelope in the box.
+6. Place the envelope in the box.

 Repeat until all envelopes have bands in them.